NuCypher (NU) Price Tops $0.11 on Exchanges

-NuCypher (NU) traded up 0.2% against the US dollar during the 1-day period ending at 20:00 PM ET on May 31st.
-NuCypher has a total market capitalization of $157.66 million and $3,845.20 worth of NuCypher was traded on exchanges in the last 24 hours.
-One NuCypher token can now be purchased for about $0.11 or 0.00000169 BTC on major cryptocurrency exchanges.
-Over the last week, NuCypher has traded down 7.4% against the US dollar.
+NuCypher (NU) traded down 2.9% against the dollar during the 1-day period ending at 22:00 PM ET on June 2nd.
+One NuCypher token can currently be purchased for $0.11 or 0.00000163 BTC on popular cryptocurrency exchanges.
+Over the last week, NuCypher has traded 8.5% lower against the dollar.
+NuCypher has a market capitalization of $154.84 million and approximately $6,764.50 worth of NuCypher was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.